 Why do we have molds and can they be bad?
 The quick answer is that molds are part of the natural environment and yes, they can be harmful.
 The long answer is that outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves, cut grass, and dead trees.
 However, indoors mold growth is not a good thing and should be avoided.
 Molds can be found almost anywhere; they can grow on virtually any organic substance.
 There are molds that can grow on wood, paper, carpet, foods, and insulation.
 Molds can create a number of health risks, for example producing allergens that can trigger allergic reactions or even asthma attacks in people allergic to mold.
 These reactions can include hay fever-type symptoms such as sneezing, runny nose, red eyes, skin rash, and in rare cases can be life threatening.

-When disaster strikes, count on Service Team of Professionals to provide quality disaster cleaning and repair, including 24-hour emergency service.
+When disaster strikes, count on STOP Restoration to provide quality disaster cleaning and repair, including 24-hour emergency service.
 Call on STOP, 480-818-1440, for water, smoke, fire, wind, bio-hazard, vandalism and other damage repair services.